-Section I has four separate parts with separate coverage amounts.
-All except for HO4 and HO6 are based on the replacement cost of the home (Coverage A).
-An HO4 is a renters policy and an HO6 is for condo units.
-Neither of these offer coverage A since the tenant does not own the building.

-Section II has two parts; liability (where you are legally liable for the damages to another) and medical payments.
+Section I has 4 separate parts with separate coverage amounts.
+All are based on the replacement cost of the home (Coverage A).
+Section II has 2 sections; liability (where you are legally liable for the damages to another) and medical payments.
 Med pay is NO FAULT.
-Med pay being paid out to a person does not imply liability.
+Med pay being paid out to a person also does not imply liability.

-B. Eligibility: The insurance must be for residential purposes, not for commercial exposures; four-unit maximum, no more than 2 boarders per unit, owner occupied in one of the units; no farm use is covered.
+- a) Eligibility: The insurance must be for residential purposes, not for commercial exposures; four- unit maximum, no more than 2 boarders per unit, owner occupied in one of the units; no farm use is covered. - Certain incidental business and professional occupancies are allowed.

-- A farmhouse must be covered under a Farm or Ranch policy due to the business exposures.
-It is considered a commercial policy but the portion providing coverage for the home is identical to the homeowners policies. - Certain incidental business and professional occupancies are allowed.
 These operations must be conducted by the insured and include such occupancies as beauty parlors, photographic studios, and professional offices like insurance and real estate agents.
-Professional liability is excluded.

-C. Purpose: Homeowner Policies are package policies because they include coverage for property and casualty (liability).
-The purpose of paying for a homeowner's policy is, in the event there is a loss caused by a covered peril, the homeowner does not have to pay for all the repairs or replacement out of pocket.
+Professional liability is excluded. - B. Purpose: Homeowner Policies are package policies because they include coverage for property and casualty (liability).
+The purpose of paying for a homeowner's policy is in the event there is a loss caused by a covered peril, the homeowner does not have to pay for all the repairs or replacement out of pocket.
 They pay a deductible and the insurance company covers what is listed in the policy.